yellobes/asset-manager-old/README.md

 Some of them, or parts of some of them might be useful to someone.

+This django project utilizes these fine 3rd party modules:

+django-haystack  :: github.com/toastdriven/django-haystack
+whoosh search    :: bitbucket.org/mchaput/whoosh
+modular settings :: github.com/brack3t/django-modular-settings

 ***

 Assets
 ------

 Assets is an application to manage your company's assets!
+Light and simple, it's built around search functionality provided by the haystack api.
+Supports, images, supporting documents, and much, much more!